-In the present action, the plaintiff sought a declaration in the first instance that the defendant was obliged to bear the costs of suitable protective measures in favor of his property against a glacier flood from the lagoon in proportion to its contribution to the impairment.
+In the present action, the plaintiff sought a declaration in the first instance that the defendant was obliged to bear the costs of suitable protective measures in favor of his property against a glacier flood from the lagoon in proportion to its contribution to the cause.
 In the alternative, he demanded that the defendant ensure that the water volume of the lagoon is reduced in accordance with its contribution to the cause.
-In the further alternative, he asserted claims for payment of the "Waraq community association" and the summer that the summer the further alternative.
+In the further alternative, he asserted claims for payment of the "Waraq community association" and to himself.

-According to the plaintiff, the defendant has the right to claim under Section 31 of the German Civil Code, as the construction and operation of the power plants are not based on decisions made by its subsidiaries, but on decisions made by the defendant's parent company.
-The defendant de facto controls the greenhouse gas emissions of the operating companies belonging to the group.
+According to the plaintiff, the defendant had the right to claim under § 31 BGB, as the construction and operation of the power plants were not based on decisions made by its subsidiaries, but on decisions made by the defendant's parent company.
+The defendant de facto controlled the greenhouse gas emissions of the operating companies belonging to the group.

-His claim for removal of the impairment of his property caused by the glacier flood resulted from § 1004 para.
-1 BGB.
-It was

-It is irrelevant that this is a matter in which a large number of polluters are involved.
+His claim for removal of the impairment of his property caused by the glacier flood resulted from § 1004 (1) BGB.
+It was irrelevant that this is a matter in which a large number of polluters are involved.
 No monetary claim for compensation was asserted, but rather the claim for elimination of the (impending) impairment converted into a monetary claim.
-The defendant is only being held liable in relation to its share of responsibility.
+The defendant was only being held liable in relation to its share of responsibility.

-His, the plaintiff's, property is impaired as a result of the climate-induced glacier melt and the resulting threat of glacial lake outburst floods.
-The impairment consists in the concrete endangerment of his property due to the reduced stability of the glacier and the increased water level of the lagoon located above the property as a result of the global rise in temperature.
-A flood-triggering avalanche or a landslide above the lagoon is possible at any time.
+His, the plaintiff's, property was impaired as a result of the climate-induced glacier melt and the resulting threat of glacial lake outburst floods.
+The impairment consisted in the concrete endangerment of his property due to the reduced stability of the glacier and the increased water level of the lagoon located above the property as a result of the global rise in temperature.
+A flood-triggering avalanche or a landslide above the lagoon was possible at any time.
 A glacial lake outburst flood, which could trigger a massive flood wave and also bring mud and debris with it, could be caused by flooding of the natural moraine dams or by the breaking of the dams.
-Despite the precautions taken so far, the water level has reached a dangerous level again, making a GLOF very likely.
-The risk of flooding is so real that it is now only a matter of chance and no longer depends on factors that can be influenced as to when the risk materializes.
-Due to the defendant's ongoing emissions, among other things, the water level continues to rise, so that flooding of the plaintiff's property is inevitable without protective measures.
+Despite the precautions taken so far, the water level had reached a dangerous level again, making a GLOF very likely.
+The risk of flooding was so real that it was now only a matter of chance and no longer depended on factors that could be influenced as to when the risk materializes.
+Due to the defendant's ongoing emissions, among other things, the water level continued to rise, so that flooding of the plaintiff's property was inevitable without protective measures.
 If flooding were to occur due to a breach or flooding of the dams, the plaintiff's property would also be affected by absolute destruction or at least considerable erosion.
 The plaintiff referred to a private expert opinion by Emmer (Annex K 37, Annex II).

-The melting of the glaciers (also) in the Peruvian Andes has been caused and intensified by anthropogenic climate change, in particular by greenhouse gas emissions, including those of the defendant.
+The melting of the glaciers (also) in the Peruvian Andes had been caused and intensified by anthropogenic climate change, in particular by greenhouse gas emissions, including those of the defendant.
 Without the anthropogenic greenhouse effect, the water level of Laguna Palcacocha would not be as high as it is at present, and the risk of chunks of ice breaking off the glacier with the devastating consequences of flooding would be lower.
-It is impossible that the melting of the glacier would be so advanced without anthropogenic climate change.
-The plaintiff argues that the defendant is a trustee by controlling the issuing activities of its subsidiaries.
+It was impossible that the melting of the glacier would be so advanced without anthropogenic climate change.

+The plaintiff argues that the defendant is an action interferer by controlling the issuing activities of its subsidiaries.